kaylynn234/logos/README.md

 - I don't like the options available at present for emitting errors within callbacks.
 - I think some of the documentation could be improved, or otherwise made a bit clearer.
-- "looking ahead" with Logos is currently very frustrating. `Peekable<I>` doesn't allow any access to the internal operator, so accessing fields of the lexer (such as `source`) becomes impossible.
+- "looking ahead" with Logos is currently very frustrating. `Peekable<I>` doesn't allow any access to the internal iterator, so accessing fields of the lexer (such as `source`) becomes impossible.

 ## What about the changes you made?